200-176-Great Vocals

 Writer/Composer: Cole Porter (1934)

 Can we heap enough praise on this American award-winning actress / singer / trooper?
-She clearly excels here, and it remains among her many celebrated performances in the Broadway Musical Theater?
-Her powerful and beloved mezzo/soprano voice has been entertaining and engaging since the early 1970s, and well into the 2000s.
-She captures our attention with this standout Cole Porter classic as she really shines and captivates, possessing a very distinctive, exceptional delivery—she is also known for belting out the hard ones.
-She soars here with her amazing power and vibrato…Truly Marvelous!
+She clearly excels here, and it remains among her many celebrated and now legendary performances in the Broadway Musical Theater?
+Her powerful and beloved mezzo / soprano voice has been engaging and entertaining since the early 1970s, in fact, well into the 2000s.
+She captures our attention with this standout Cole Porter classic as she really shines and captivates, possessing a very unique, stunning, exceptional delivery—she is also known for belting out the hard ones.
+She soars here with her amazing power and vibrato.
+We all realize the truth in Cole Porter’s lyrics, “In olden days a glimpse of stocking / Was looked on as something shocking / But now, God knows / Anything goes.”…Timeless and Truly Marvelous!

 199. THE CANADIAN RAILROAD TRILOGY (1967)